ABCDEFGILOPQRTUVY

 Partially disabled

-Being partially disabled means you have a physical or mental impairment that HOOPP has determined currently prevents you from doing your own job.
+Having a physical or mental impairment which HOOPP has determined prevents you from performing the duties related to your current job.

 -